 The following courses are administered through the Electrical Engineering Department.

 1101.
 GENERAL ENGINEERING (1-0) 1 hour credit - To introduce the freshman engineering student to the general field of engineering, so that he/she will understand more clearly the different fields of specialization in the engineering profession.

-2300, 3300, 4300.
-SUPERVISED WORK EXPERIENCE 3 hours credit - For cooperative education students; may be taken during the student's cooperative program employment period.
-Each student is required to submit a technical report based upon the student's work during the employment period.
-A faculty member will monitor the student's program of work and will supervise the preparation of the required report.
-Prerequisite: acceptance into and continuance in the cooperative education program.
-May be repeated for credit.
+2100, 3100, 4100.
+SUPERVISED ENGINEERING WORK EXPERIENCE 1 hour credit - For engineering cooperative education students.
+This course is taken in conjunction with the Supervised Work Experience Program during each work period.
+Each student will prepare a technical report based upon the student's work experience.
+The co-op coordinator will establish the requirements for the report.
+Prerequisite: Acceptance into and continuance in the Engineering Cooperative Education Program.
+May be repeated.